Editorial Team

 Dr. Clark N. Banach is an economist and strategy practitioner specializing in trade, economic security, international relations, institutional design and hybrid threats, with a particular emphasis on Chinese economic statecraft and infrastructure investment.
 He holds a Ph.D. in Economics (Dr. rer. pol.) from Freie Universität Berlin and specialized in international monetary economics and applied research methods as a visiting scholar of UNC Chapel Hill.
 He also earned graduate degrees in international economics, international marketing, and international business.
 He is a Professor of Management at Canisius University and Program Director at Aletheia Research Institution and continues to serve in advisory and fellowship roles addressing global economic statecraft, the political economy of North America, and the evolving landscape of soft power.
 His research has been featured in congressional testimony and several government reports on maritime security and foreign direct investment.

-Dr. David Benson, PhD
+Dr. David Benson

 Board Member

-David Benson is the Director of Training, Tradecraft, and Innovation at Valens Global.
+Dr. David Benson is the Director of Training, Tradecraft, and Innovation at Valens Global.
 Prior to joining the Valens team, he spent six years as a Professor of Security and Strategic Studies at the School of Advanced Air and Space Studies (SAASS) at Air University, Montgomery, AL. He focuses on international relations and information, especially how the internet and information technology affect great power politics.
 His publications include "Why the Internet is not Increasing Terrorism," "Cyber-balancing not Cyber-War," and "Mahan and Corbett will not Inform War with China."
 David graduated from the University of Chicago and is a U.S. Army veteran.

 Erik Bethel